-So how can you tell if a massage parlor is taking part in modern slavery?
+So how can you tell if a massage parlor is trafficking or taking part in modern slavery?

-The following are not all-encompassing, but there are many indicators that can help identify whether a massage parlor is potentially facilitating human trafficking.
+The following signs of human trafficking in massage parlors are not all-encompassing, but there are many indicators that can help identify whether a massage parlor is potentially facilitating human trafficking.

-Here are some of the signs that a massage parlor is not running a legitimate business:
+Here are some of the signs of human trafficking in massage parlors:

 1. Any sexual or erotic services are provided, or they advertise on illicit websites